Things to know before moving to Chile

 Culture / religion

-The culture is quite Westernized, so that the culture shock is not violent.
+The culture is quite Westernized, so the culture shock is not violent.

 Domestic help / Maids